 Bottom line

-The winning hospital will not be the one that uses the most AI.
-It will be the one that uses AI to make clinicians calmer, more accurate, and less overloaded, while keeping the final judgment firmly human.
+That Thursday with the four open windows taught me something I now tell every hospital executive I advise: the winning system is not the one that uses the most AI.
+It is the one that uses AI to make clinicians calmer, more accurate, and less overloaded, while keeping the final judgment firmly human.
+If your physicians are faster but more anxious, you have not reduced their burden.
+You have just made it harder to see.

 FAQ